Steve Kerr: 2014–15 season: Emergence of Stephen Curry and the beginning of a dynasty

+2015–16: Several-month absence amid historic season

 After the first two days of the defending champion Warriors' training camp, Kerr took an indefinite leave of absence to rehabilitate his back, which had caused problems since the 2015 NBA Finals.
 Around this time, assistant coach Luke Walton assumed Kerr's coaching duties.
 Kerr missed all of 2015 and most of January 2016, although technically the NBA credited Walton's win–loss record to Kerr.
-Kerr said "I think it's ridiculous", when asked about getting all of Walton's wins.
+Kerr said, "I think it's ridiculous", when asked about getting all of Walton's wins.
 On January 22, 2016, Kerr returned to coaching after missing 43 games, but warned he might need to miss games occasionally if there was a recurrence of the headaches and pain related to the spinal fluid leak that sidelined him.
 The Warriors went 39–4 with interim coach Luke Walton.
-The Warriors went 34-5 after Kerr returned to coaching.
-Golden State broke the 1995–96 Chicago Bulls 72–10 record by winning 73 games.
-Kerr became the first person in NBA history to be a part of 70-win teams as a player and head coach.
-He was named 2015–16 NBA Coach of the Year.
-Kerr would lead the Warriors to the 2016 NBA Finals where they would again face the Cleveland Cavaliers.
-The Warriors lost in seven games.
+The Warriors finished with a 34–5 record after Kerr returned to coaching, and the team broke the 1995–96 Chicago Bulls 72–10 record by winning 73 games.
+For his record-breaking season, Stephen Curry was named the league's first ever unanimous MVP in history, becoming the 11th player in history to win the award in consecutive seasons and the first guard to do so since Steve Nash in 2004–05 and 2005–06.
+Curry's scoring average increase of 6.3 is the largest ever by a reigning MVP.
+Kerr became the first person in NBA history to be a part of 70-win teams as a player and head coach and was named 2015–16 NBA Coach of the Year.
+Kerr led the Warriors to the 2016 NBA Finals, where they would again face the Cavaliers, but the Warriors lost in seven games despite a 3–1 lead.